Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 ## DCIS Management:
 1. [[Breast Cancer#^req1q6|Mastectomy]] or [[Breast Cancer#^wr0f30|breast-conserving therapy]]
 2. ER-positive cases: Found in 75% of cases, use chemoprevention
-	1. Chemoprevention blocks growth of tissue that have the Estrogen R
+	1. Chemoprevention blocks growth of tissue that have the ER-positive tissue in breast

 ## Peau d'orange management:
 Steps of management include: